learn-co-curriculum/hs-hash-iteration-mini-lab/README.md

 Use the `each_key` method to return an array of the cities where each city name has been upcased.
 Save this to a new variable called `upcased_cities` and `puts` this to the screen.

-<a href='https://learn.co/lessons/hs-hash-iteration-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-hash-iteration-mini-lab' title='The Summer Olympics'>The Summer Olympics</a> on Learn.co and start learning to code for free.</p>